 The start of my knife purchasing began!
-You just can’t stop, not if you’re going to become a true chef and slayer in the kitchen.
+You just can’t stop, not if you’re going to become a real chef and slayer in the kitchen.

 There are many opinions on what knives are essential, but you should start with three knives that are crucial to have, Chef’s knife, a paring knife, and a serrated knife.

-The chef’s knife (sometimes called a cook’s or French-style knife) is considered the most important knife.
+- The chef’s knife (sometimes called a cook’s or French-style knife) is considered the essential knife.
 It has a wide blade between six and ten inches long and is used mostly for chopping, though it can be used for anything you want to do with it.
-The blade of a classic, chef’s knife curves upward toward the tip.
+The edge of a classic, chef’s knife curves upward toward the tip.

-Paring knife looks like a mini me chef’s knife, with a blade ranging from two to four inches long.
-It’s good for delicate tasks where a larger blade would get in the way.
+- Paring knife looks like a mini-me chef’s knife, with a blade ranging from two to four inches long.
+It’s suitable for delicate tasks where a larger edge would get in the way.
 Paring knives are ideal for peeling onions, coring tomatoes or trimming vegetables.

 As they say, it’s all about using the right tool for the right job.

-Using the correct knife can actually improve your cooking!
+Using the right knife can improve your cooking!

-Without question, the knife is the most important tool in the kitchen and choosing the right knife for the job is an important step toward simplifying your cooking.
+Without question, the knife is the most crucial tool in the kitchen and choosing the right knife for the job is an essential step toward simplifying your cooking.

 The wrong knife choice can cause unnecessary bruising, mess and damage to the food product.

-An example of this would not use a bread knife to carve a roast it will not look pretty and be difficult to eat with the slices mangled and torn.
+An example of this would not use a bread knife to carve a roast it will not look pretty and be challenging to eat with the slices mangled and torn.

 Keep in mind you should feel comfortable with the knife you are using, but don’t expect to without sufficient practice, practice, and practice.